ltw-webdev-javascript/curriculum/jquery-introduction.md

 ---
 layout: slide-deck
 title: "jQuery introduction"
-desc: "A quick introduction to jQuery and how it works within Javascript while simplifying writing some code."
+desc: "A quick introduction to jQuery and how it works within JavaScript while simplifying writing some code."

 slides:
   - type: super-big-text